Woodland Stewardship

 We promote Woodland Stewardship by working with the local Small Woodlands Association Chapter, providing educational opportunities and support for addressing best practices and challenges of small woodland management.

-We continue to explore non-traditional forest product opportunities in northeast Oregon; work with the Wallowa Whitman National Forest to establish and support multi-party monitoring capacity across the East Face treatment area; and develop model woodland management approaches that include on-going educational opportunities and outdoor recreation sites.
+We continue to explore non-traditional forest product opportunities in northeast Oregon; work with the Wallowa Whitman National Forest to establish and support multi-party monitoring capacity across the East Face treatment area; and develop model woodland management approaches that include ongoing educational opportunities and outdoor recreation sites.

 Wildlife Friendly Fencing